mayaabdalla41/SE-NOTES/README.md

 - Quick start guide is where to find how to make a button

 - FOR HW TO SUBMIT GO TO COMMITS THEN HIT PULL WHEN DONE

+10/26/2022 NOTES
+- pull request is a request of the changes you made to the file you forked
+- branches are all in main
+- merge pull request will apply to upstream pull request
+- review code before to the upstream so then the code is reviewed before going to the original project so then it can edit it and make sure its good before
+- "open" means hey look at my data do you want it, the conversation is currenlty open
+- diff --> shows what has changed, deleting and adding data to the file
+- every change in GIT is an either adds or substracts
+- "files changed" is the net result of all the commits
+- rest of notes in shared doc